-Québec publishes a detailed pamphlet entitled Healthcare Services Covered Outside Québec, which is current to December 2013.
-The pamphlet includes information on residency requirements, prescription medication and coverage of emergency health services while travelling.
+Québec publishes a detailed pamphlet entitled Healthcare Services Covered Outside Québec, which includes information on residency requirements, prescription medication and coverage of emergency health services while travelling.
 Telephone numbers are listed for those requiring additional information.
 The pamphlet is available online although it is somewhat difficult to locate.
 All of the information however, for out-of-province health coverage contained in the pamphlet is easily accessible online.